6eh01der/myldapsync/README.md

-# myldapsync - fork of pgldapsync by EnterpriseDB Corporation adopted for MySQL and MariaDB fork of pgldapsync by EnterpriseDB Corporation (alpha testing)
+# myldapsync - fork of pgldapsync by EnterpriseDB Corporation adopted for MySQL and MariaDB fork of pgldapsync by EnterpriseDB Corporation
 # pgldapsync - https://github.com/EnterpriseDB/pgldapsync

 This Python module allows you to synchronise MySQL or MariaDB users